 The International Dyslexia Association‘s facts sheet on Testing and Evaluation by Diane J. Sawyer, Ph.D., and Karen M. Jones, Ed.S., NCSP makes the following points about what should be included in an evaluation for dyslexia and other language processing disorders:

-Lexercise refers to professionals with this kind of expertise as “clinicians.”
-Clinicians may have gotten their basic training in psychology, speech-language pathology, education or medicine.
-Beyond that basic training, they should have had extensive training in language science, including reading and written language science, as well as in testing and measurement, as described by the IDA Standards.
+Lexercise refers to professionals with this kind of expertise as “clinicians or therapists.”
+Our clinicians and therapists may have gotten their basic training in psychology, speech-language pathology, education, or medicine.
+Beyond that basic training, they have had extensive training in language science, including reading and written language science, as well as in testing and measurement, as described by the IDA Standards.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.